vladimir-ilyashenko/pgsql-io/cli/README.md

 # README for IO #

-IO is the API & CLI for PGSQL.IO
+IO is the API & CLI for OPENRDS

 ## Usage ##
 ```